Atlas Bipod | ON SALE

 This Rifle Bipod is worth every penny.
 Used Harris bipods my whole life, which is still good, but this Bipod at three times the price takes the cake.
 You won't be disappointed.
 Bipod is extremely well machined and solid.
 All axis moves freely, and the adjustment knob tightens it up when you don't want it to move.
 Would buy more of these, but it attaches and unattached so quickly with the throw lever that in seconds it can be attached to another rifle.

 This Atlas Bipod is very well built.
 Very sturdy and adjustable.
 Don't let the price scare you away!
 Worth every penny !!
 The height is perfect with a mid-sized monopod.
 I used this on my Ruger Precision rifle.
 I would repurchase it if I needed another.
+Get your Atlas Bipod for Sale at MSP, you will not regret it.

 ATLAS PSR bipod